Culture

 Francesca Vella

 If someone’s looking particularly grumpy, the Maltese have a habit of saying ‘qisek wiċċ laskri’, which literally translates to ‘you look like Lascaris’.
 But who was this Lascaris, and why was he frowning?
-A Facebook post shared earlier today by St John’s Co-Cathedral has the answers!
+A Facebook post shared by St John’s Co-Cathedral has the answers!

 The Lascaris in question is Grand Master Jean-Paul de Lascaris Castellar, and his infamous frown was brought on by the happenings of one particular Carnival in 1639.